-We are continuing to develop specific progression routes into the University of Bolton for students to convert their HNC and HND qualifications to full degrees in specific pathways.
+We are continuing to develop specific progression routes into the University of Bolton for students to convert their HNC, HND and HTQ qualifications to full degrees in specific pathways.
 The College continues to offer internal progression routes for our level 3 and 4 courses onto our HNC and HND provision.
+Part-time and full-time pathways are being developed to widen our offer.

 Specific events are held throughout the year to inform and offer advice and guidance to our students in terms of our HE offer and how they can progress further once they have completed a HE course at College.
 We work closely with our marketing department to ensure we have strong HE presence in all marketing literature, including the use of social media.
 Non-Prescribed provision is extremely responsive to employers and self-employed individuals and offers opportunities for local businesses to engage in meaningful Continuous Professional Development and at the forefront of best practice with technologies and industry standards.

-We offer an internal HE progression award of £500 within the College, for students who progress to Prescribed HE taught within the College.
+We offer an internal HE progression award of £500 within the College, for students who progress to Prescribed HE taught within the University group.
 Much of the College's FE Access provision is taught at the University of Bolton campus and students are able to access the university's learning resources and facilities.

 There are regular opportunities for students to enhance their learning experience by attending guest lectures and joining in with student-led activities.
 There are also opportunities to get to know university staff who will teach and/or support them if they choose to go on to a degree course.
 This is particularly valuable in order for students to feel confident in applying for their next steps, and means that when they progress to HE they are less likely to drop out as they already feel a sense of belonging and have a friendly face to turn to.